 I’m a bit of a spiritual/religious traveler.
 I love spirituality in all of its forms.
 I have deep respect for people that live their faith, no matter what that faith may be.
 Growing up, I was raised Christian without any sort of a structure or specific faith.
 As a pre-teen, I found a church, was saved and really enjoyed reading my children’s Bible.
 It was a great experience but I found myself yearning for the inclusion of women.
 I wanted Moses to be a woman.
 I wanted to know that women were just as important in the stories of my faith as were men.

 I explored so many cultures.
+That was a journey within itself.
 I was in love with Greek Gods and Goddesses for a great many years and read everything I could get my hands on.
 I explored the Norse and Celtic pantheons.
-I dug into my roots and connected with African Gods and Goddesses.
-It was such a beautiful and spiritual journey for me, especially because I have no knowledge of one side of my family and very little of the other.
+Eventually, I dug into my roots and connected with African Gods and Goddesses.
+It was such a beautiful and spiritual journey for me.
+I have no knowledge of one side of my family and very little of the other.
 It made me feel grounded and a part of something.
 It gave me the feeling of belonging that I had been missing for a large part of my life.

 When I discovered Bhakti Yoga I found another path that resonated with me.
 Bhakti yoga is a spiritual path or spiritual practice focused on the cultivation of love and devotion toward God.
 That devotion is solely motivated by the sincere, loving desire to please God, rather than the hope of divine reward or the fear of divine punishment.
 It pulls teachings from Hinduism and Sikhism but what I love about it is that Bhakti is Universal.
 I can believe in the Christian God and Mother Earth and Aphrodite and Oya, and all of these facets of God which have been such a big part of my growth as a person.